MelodieZhang/melodiezhang.github.com/_posts/2018-10-1-copyright.md

 ![image](/imgs/copyright/final_design.gif)

 ## Positive Results
-In January 2016, we launched the feature and it received positive feedback from users.
-The rate of manually marking copyright information in content decreased by 16%.
+In January 2016, we launched the feature and it received **positive feedback** from users.
+The rate of manually marking copyright information in content decreased by **16%**.

 I also co-wrote an article with our product manager to share our thinking behind the scene:  **[Respecting copyright: Contact me for permission before reproducing my content](https://zhuanlan.zhihu.com/p/20135322?columnSlug=zhihu-product)**, and received a lot of positive and constructive feedback.